Market Hall Museum, Warwick: Warwickshire Natural History and Archaeological Society

-At the beginning of the 19th century, there was a surge in interest in popular education – particularly in the realms of natural sciences, natural history, and archaeology.
+At the beginning of the 19th century, there was a surge in interest in popular education, particularly in the realms of natural sciences, natural history, and archaeology.
 In 1836, the Warwickshire Natural History and Archaeological Society was formed as a group of like-minded local men.
 Advertisements were placed in the local newspaper, and rooms were hired in the Market Hall for their meetings.
-At the first meeting it was declared that one of the main aims should be to amass a collection of zoological, botanical and mineral objects.
+At the first meeting, it was declared that one of the main aims should be to amass a collection of zoological, botanical and mineral objects.
 These objects were placed on display in the Market Hall for public viewing, on payment of one shilling (an amount which excluded many of the poor of Warwickshire), or an annual one guinea subscription, which also constituted membership of the society.
 Members additionally had the benefit of being invited to free lectures on natural history or historical topics, and partaking in lunches at the Woolpack Inn across the road.

 The Society held a free event in 1847 (and repeated in subsequent years), when members of the public were allowed to view the collections without charge.
 The Warwick Advertiser noted afterwards that "Hundreds of visitors to the museum conducted themselves with the utmost decorum."
 In 1879, the ground-floor arches were filled with windows and doors within iron frames.
 Nevertheless, the ground floor was still used for market activities until around 1900, by which time the museum's collection had grown to such an extent that it required the entire building.
 In 1905, renovations were undertaken to make the building more suited for use as a museum – these included a new front door with the word MUSEUM on the stonework above it (which can still be seen today).
 However, membership of the Society began to decline in the latter part of the 19th century.

-Public Service
+Public service

 As membership dwindled, funding became more difficult.
-As a result, in March 1932 the Society offered the museum collection to Warwickshire County Council, which was accepted.
-This made Warwickshire the first county council in the UK to be directly responsible for a museum service.
-In 1936 the building was scheduled as an Ancient Monument to prevent its demolition; and in 1938 work began to repair and restore it.
+As a result, in March 1932, the Society gave the museum collection to Warwickshire County Council, making Warwickshire the first county council in the UK to be directly responsible for a museum service.
+In 1936 the building was scheduled as an Ancient Monument to prevent its demolition, and in 1938 work began to repair and restore it.
 In the same year, admission to the museum was made free to the general public.

-After a period as a Civil Defence store during the Second World War, the building Museum was listed Grade II* in 1953.
+After a period as a Civil Defence store during the Second World War, the Museum building was listed Grade II* in 1953.
 Further work soon afterwards included the installation of a replica of the original cupola, and new windows to light the attic floor (currently used as offices).
-Since this time the museum has been run by the Warwickshire Museum Service, now part of Heritage and Culture Warwickshire.
+Since then, the museum has been run by the Warwickshire Museum Service, now part of Heritage and Culture Warwickshire.